Why most CEOs and Executives are not worth their pay.

 Lack of Metrics & Due Diligence

-The problem with executive compensation appears to be centered on lack of metrics being applied to payrolls and bonuses as well as a lack of creative strategy.
+Executive compensation lacks metrics applied to payrolls and bonuses as well as a lack of creative strategy.
 One of the major failings for many high paid CEOs was the fact that they were overconfident in their ability to make positive changes and this created negative outcomes for the firms.

 Overconfident CEOs have also been shown to have significant effects on firm value.
 Ben-David, Graham, and Harvey (2008) and Malmendier and Tate (2005, 2008, 2009) among others, show that they engage in sub-optimal behavior, such as wasteful capital expenditures and empire building, destroying shareholder value (Cooper, Gulen, & Raghavendra, 2014).